 • Stakeholders have a right, upon written request, to access their own personal information, and to know to which third parties the information has been disclosed;

-• We will respond to written requests in a timely fashion or immediately should a person’s safety and/or the safety of another person be of concern; and
+• We will respond to written requests within 30 days of the request or immediately should a person’s safety and/or the safety of another person be of concern;

-• In certain situations, we may not be able to provide access to all the personal information we hold about a client.
-Exceptions will be limited and specific as permitted or required by law.
+- In certain situations, we may not be able to provide access to all the personal information we hold about a client.
+Exceptions will be limited and specific as permitted or required by law; and

 Principle 10 – Challenging Compliance